 Patterns

 Since this is the start of a larger PBL where students will be actively repurposing their trash, the goal of this lesson is for students to understand that not all trash is the same.
 The basis of the investigation is observing patterns in the trash.
-For instance large quantities of a particular artifact, colors, or a material.
+For instance, large quantities of a particular artifact, colors, or a material.
 Each type of trash like compost, recycling, landfill, and hazardous material has its unique characteristics.
 Developing patterns not only allows students to follow the life cycle of trash, it also causes them to reflect on their personal relationship to trash.
 For instance, a lot food is wasted if there is a larger quantity in the compost pile.

 Background (Prior) Knowledge:

 If this lesson is taught in 1st-3rd Grade, it can be used as an introductory lesson to recycling.
-That is why it is a two day lesson in which students first notice patterns, and then are introduced to set groups or patterns that society has established for trash.
+That is why it is a two-day lesson in which students first notice patterns, and then are introduced to set groups or patterns that society has established for trash.
 Younger students might be aware of recycling bins for paper and plastic at home or in the classroom.
 In this case, this investigation will be a gateway for students to learn about their relationship with trash and the process of it.
 Older students might be more familiar with the four groups of trash.
 However, it is still great to use this lesson to activate students' prior knowledge and assess what they already know.

 ASSESSMENTS